-Terra Urbis is the personal research and web space of Nikos Katsikis
+Terra Urbis is the personal web space of Nikos Katsikis

 Nikos is an urbanist working at the intersection of urbanization theory, design and geospatial analysis.
 His research seeks, through conceptual and cartographic experimentation, to contribute to a geographical understanding of the socio-metabolic relations between agglomerations and their operational landscapes.
 He is currently Assistant Professor at the Urbanism Department, TU Delft and Researcher at Urban Theory Lab Chicago, and Future Cities Laboratory, ETH, Zurich.
 Previously he was Research Tutor at the Royal College of Arts, London, where he collaborated in the development of a new research program on Environmental Architecture; and Postdoctoral Fellow at the University of Luxembourg, where he worked on the establishment and accreditation of a new Master program on Architecture, European Urbanization and Globalization.